Advertiser Disclosure

 Hot Tip: Check out one of our writers’ experience losing out on a welcome bonus offer because of eligibility rules.

 For example, if you were to open the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®, you would need to wait 24 months from that date before you were eligible to receive the welcome bonus again.
-However, if you were to decide to cancel that card before that 24 month period ended, the eligibility clock will re-set and you will now need to wait 24 months from the date you canceled the card.
+However, if you were to decide to cancel that card before that 24-month period ended, the eligibility clock would reset, and you will now need to wait 24 months from the date you canceled the card.

 Additionally, Citibank places limits on how often you can earn welcome bonuses for cards within the same “family.”
 The 2 families of cards that are bound by these restrictions are cards that earn ThankYou points and cards that earn AAdvantage miles.

-Bottom Line: As a reminder, opening a new card, closing an old card, product changing to a new card, or even downgrading your card can all re-set your 24-month eligibility clock, so make that decision carefully and be certain it is the best option for you before moving forward.
+Bottom Line: As a reminder, opening a new card, closing an old card, changing products to a new card, or even downgrading your card can all reset your 24-month eligibility clock, so make that decision carefully and be certain it is the best option for you before moving forward.

 Discover Credit Cards